digitaljudaica/www.alter-rebbe.org/docs/bucket.md

 layout: page
 ---

-Static site is hosted on GitHub pages.
-Facsimiles are in a Google Cloud Storage bucket `facsimiles.alter-rebbe.org`.

 This is what I did:
 - bucket `facsimiles.alter-rebbe.org` created;
 - CNAME for it pointing to `c.storage.googleapis.com` added;